 What do we do?

 In the Workshop, the Writing Project offers one-on-one writing assistance to writers in any course and at any phase of the writing process.
 Students can reserve a conference or drop in during open hours.
 Walk-in clients will be welcomed as time permits on a first-come, first-served basis.
-Conferences are held in the Baldwin Center for Learning and Teaching on the first floor of Kanbar Hall, and (new this year!) in H-L Library in the Media Commons Telepresence Room on Sundays and Wednesdays, where we offer not only help with papers but also help with oral presentations.
+Normally held in the Baldwin Center for Learning and Teaching on the first floor of Kanbar Hall and in the H-L Library, conferences are being held online for the Fall 2020 semester.

 Information About The Workshop: